LET writers must be registered as members. Registration is free and easy to complete. Click “Register” at the bottom of

 Articles must be original material except for short passages with references, which are properly cited.
 We use Associate Press (AP) Stylebook for proper journalistic format.

-Ideally, most LET articles are between 300 – 1,000 words.
+Ideally, most LET articles are 300 – 1,000 words.
 Shorter is typically better.
 Online readers do not want to review a novel or lengthy academia literature.
 Please contact the editor to discuss if your article falls outside this guideline.

 Please attach your article in a Word document and e-mail it to [email protected] with “Submission” as the subject heading.
 Be sure to include the proposed headline for the article.

-All submitted articles become the property of Law Enforcement Today.
+Contributors retain intellectual property rights to their work.
+However, by submitting your work to LET for publication, you agree to editorial review and understand changes might be necessary.
 LET editors may change submitted work to correct for grammar, syntax, clarity or brevity.
 The editors will never change your thoughts or opinions.

 The editorial team makes every effort to see that no inaccurate or misleading data, opinion, or statement appears on LET.
 However, the data and opinions appearing in the articles and advertisements are the sole responsibility of the contributor or advertiser.
 The publisher, the editorial board, editors, and their respective employees, officers, and agents accept no responsibility or liability whatsoever for the consequences of any such inaccurate or misleading data, opinion, or statement.